What is endometriosis?

 - Chronic pain around the back, abdomen, and pelvis

 - Difficulty getting pregnant

 - Painful intercourse

-Many women often go years without a diagnosis due to the wide range of symptoms among other factors.
+Many individuals often go years without a diagnosis due to the wide range of symptoms among other factors.
 Endometriosis is definitively diagnosed by laparoscopy – a small camera that is surgically inserted to view the organs for growth.
 The same method is used to remove endometriosis.

 How Can Cannabis Help Treat Endometriosis?

 Currently, there is no cure for endometriosis.
 There is a wide variety of different treatment options depending on the severity and symptoms a patient may be experiencing.
 Unfortunately, there is varying success with each, as well as possible adverse side effects.
 Endometriosis researchers are showing excitement around the fact that the endocannabinoid system is integral to the healthy functioning of the reproductive tract.